DON'T MISS OUT

 What is a sole trader?

-According to SARS , a sole trader (more commonly referred to as a “sole proprietorship”) is a business that’s owned and operated by one individual.
+According to SARS, a sole trader (more commonly referred to as a “sole proprietorship”) is a business that’s owned and operated by one individual.
 It’s the most simple and straightforward type of business you can own, because there’s no division between the owner and the business as an entity.

 This means you won’t need to register it as a separate company with the Companies and Intellectual Property Commission (CIPC).
-However, you will need to register with SARS for the purposes of tax returns.
-This is so SARS can accurately determine how much you need to pay in taxes at year-end.
-You can do this under your own name, or under a trading name.
+However, you will need to register with SARS to file tax returns.

 Get Tax Ready with QuickBooks Accounting Software for Small Businesses